zediious/tpfz-sprinkles/content/en/docs/Other Info/addedequipment.md

 Draugr Weapons Standalone

 - All weapons and shields distributed to Draugr via OWL rather than default lists

+Many of the weapons shown below are from the following larger weapon packs

+- Skyrim Weapons Expansion
+- Weapons of the Third Era
+- Katana Crafting

 ## Iron Tier